Requirements, Selection Factors and Policies

 - Identification with the goals of the School

 - Good interpersonal skills

-The Admissions Committee considers MCAT scores that are no more than 2 years old at the time of application (i.e. 2015 MCAT scores are the oldest considered for 2018.)
-The latest MCAT scores considered for 2018 entry are those from a September 2017 test date.
+The Admissions Committee considers MCAT scores that are no more than 2 years old at the time of application (i.e., 2019 MCAT scores are the oldest considered for 2020.)
+The latest MCAT scores considered for 2021 entry are those from the September 2020 test date.
 The Admissions Committee uses the most recent MCAT scores during its review of applications.
 The minimum MCAT requirements can be found in our Admissions Requirements section.

 LETTERS OF RECOMMENDATION:

 SIUMED accepts letters of recommendation submitted through AMCAS’ letters of evaluation utility.
-AMCAS offers a number of ways through which letters can be submitted.
-Visit the AMCAS letters of evaluation page to learn more about how your letters could be sent.
+AMCAS offers several ways through which letters can be submitted.
+Click here to learn about the AMCAS Application Letter of Evaluation.

-SIUMED requests applicants to submit letters of recommendation at the time they are invited to submit a supplementary application.
-At that point applicants have two options:
+SIUMED requests applicants to submit letters of recommendation when they are invited to submit a supplementary application.
+At that point, applicants have two options:

-- Submit one pre-health professions committee letter or other composite letter of recommendation.
+- Submit one pre-health professions committee letter or another composite letter of recommendation.

 - Submit four individual letters.
-This option requires three letters written by academic sources (i.e. professor or research advisor) and one personal or professional letter.
-All supplementary materials, the application and letters of recommendation, must be received by the Admissions Office by February 1.
+This option requires three letters written by academic sources (i.e., professor or research advisor) and one personal or professional letter.
+The Admissions Office must receive all supplementary materials, the application, and letters of recommendation by February 1.

 *** Letters from political sources are not recommended***

 SIUMED only accepts legal Illinois residents for the regular MD program.
-Legal residents are considered to be those in possession of a valid Illinois drivers’ license and/or those who are also registered to vote in the State.
+Legal residents are considered to be those in possession of a valid Illinois drivers’ license and/or those registered to vote in the State.
 Only the combined medicine and law (MD/JD) program considers non-Illinois residents.